 With Sixt you can be sure to be driving an up-to-date, well-maintained rental vehicle.
-We offer attractive rates on vehicles from top brands such as Audi, Mercedes-Benz, BMW and Ford.
-Our affordable add-ons enable you to customize your rental to your needs.
+We offer attractive rates on vehicles from top brands such as Audi, Mercedes-Benz, BMW, and Ford.
+Our useful add-ons enable you to customize your rental to your needs.
 Any combination of extras can be easily included while you book so your rental will be prepared for your arrival.
 When you rent a car in Croatia you can tack on optional features like Roadside Protection, child seats, GPS, unlimited mileage and additional drivers.

 In Croatia all driving licenses are accepted.
 If your license is printed using a non-Latin alphabet, for instance in Russian, Arabic or Chinese, you will need to get an International Driver's Permit (IDP).
 An IDP can only be obtained before you leave the United States from either the American Automobile Association (AAA) or the American Automobile Touring Alliance (AATA).
-Generally countries that speak English will not require an IDP.
+Generally, countries that speak English will not require an IDP.

 If you are under 22 or over 70 years of age, a surcharge is applicable please see the rental information on the booking page for more information.
 To rent a car with Sixt in Croatia you must have been driving for at least 2 years.

 Payment for your car rental in Croatia must be done via credit card.
 Sixt accepts all major credit cards and AirPlus, while all prepaid and debit cards (such as VISA Electron) are not accepted.
 The payment method must have been issued in the name of the driver and this must be presented at the time of vehicle pick-up and be valid at this time.